Working-Title-MSFS-Mods/working-title-msfs-mods.github.io/docs/g3x/index.md

 {% include downloadbutton.html category="g3x" %}
 {% include button.html text="Changelog and Older Versions" url="/g3x/releases" %}

+## Usage in default aircraft
+Because they use the Garmin G3X unit, this mod will affect the following default aircraft:
+- Cub Crafters X CUB
+- Extra EXTRA 330LT
+- ICON A5
+- JMB Aircraft VL-3
+- Pipistrel Virus SW 121

 ## Installation
 To install, copy the `workingtitle-gx` folder from the zip file into your `Community` directory.